Oct19/breast-elastography-robot/README.md

 ## TODO

-- Update connection diagram, system block diagram
+- System block diagram
 - Implement stepper code from iforce2d
-- Tx is currently not interrupt but a task
+- Serial Tx is currently not interrupt but a task
 - Update USB related to template repo
 - Update OLED_HandleTypeDef
-- Tx Rx last for how long?
+- OLED: Tx Rx last for how long?
 If one of them keep updating, the other one should also stay
 - For task display: in each loop, if limit switch interrupt happened after get_priority, the immediate display function erased notification message before passing on to the next loop.
 Tmeporay fix: clear message buffer at coorsponding switch case insead of clear all buffer at the end of the function.
 Same priority level messages still can miss

 ## Future features